 Luckily, we had not checked out of the hotel and it only took us a few minutes to dump our luggage back in our rooms.
 We had the day to wander the markets, which we had wanted to do as each day had been spent touring around the area without much time in Gilgit itself.

 Most of us split up to explore the market individually, despite our guide indicating we should not do so.
 I found a few items on which I bartered what I considered reasonable prices.
-Just as I thought about heading back to the hotel to eat lunch with others from the group, I spotted a rug / wall hanging with three shades of brown in stripes.
-Its simple design and unsophisticated weave drew me to it.
-Also it reflected the survival subsistence of many of the people in the area.
+Just as I thought about heading back to the hotel to eat lunch with others from the group, I spotted a rug/wall hanging with three shades of brown in stripes.
+The rug's simple design and unsophisticated weave drew me to it.
+Also, it reflected the survival subsistence of many of the people in the area.
 The stall owner and I haggled for 10 minutes.
 I’m sure I paid four times what a local may have paid.
 I gave him cash for the purchase.
 He appeared to be very happy to receive the cash as I paid in Saudi Riyals.
 I suspected he could exchange them on the local black market at a better rate than a bank may have offered.
 He packaged the rug in a plastic sheet and tied it up with string.

 After buying a falafel wrap, I headed back to the hotel.
-While a group of us sat showing what we had each bought, I untied the plastic sheet and people dropped their food and reeled backwards, away from my rug.
+While a group of us sat showing what we had each bought, I untied the plastic sheet, and people dropped their food and reeled backward, away from my rug.
 It stunk.
 I had wondered about the smell in the market, but in the open air, it hadn’t been too bad.
 In the confines of the lobby, the aroma could only be described as appalling.
 Just then our guide walked past and stopped.
 He grimaced too.
 “Who bought a local rug?”

 “I did.
 What’s the smell?”

 “The locals have access only to vegetable dies to color the camel hair used for such weavings.
-They need to stabilize the color in the course hair.
+They need to stabilize the dye color in the course hair.
 They use something else camels produce in copious quantities.”

 “You mean camel piss?”